tomasnobrega/tomasnobrega.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m Tomas, a Finance Ph.D. student at Insper University, currently visiting MIT.
-I anticipate graduating in December 2025.
+I expect to graduate in December 2025.
 I’m curious about:

 - What drives assets returns?
   - In emerging markets?